 Our annual research events

-Our annual research events are prestigious events which showcase some of the latest advancements being made in stroke research.
+Our annual research events showcase cutting-edge stroke research.

 - Keynote Lecture 2018: Living life well: Rehabilitation matters (Professor Marion Walker MBE)

 - Keynote Lecture 2017: From discovery to drugs: Developing new treatments for stroke (Professor Dame Nancy Rothwell)